 Secondly, we recommend an “unofficial” guide since there is indeed a way to study for this test and materially improve your score.
 The better unofficial guides contain many time-proven test-taking strategies as well as excellent explanations for the correct answers to the practice problems.
 You will greatly increase your chances of receiving a higher test score if you are armed with GMAT test-taking strategies and actual questions from previous exams.

 The GMAT is a Computer Adaptive Test

 Since the GMAT test is computer adaptive, we believe you should practice the test in its computer adaptive test format.
 We strongly encourage you to download the Powerprep software free from GMAC as soon as possible.
 It is a great compliment to the Official Guide for the GMAT Review described below.
 Bear in mind that, even with several hundred questions, this free software represents only a small subset of questions due to the many different types of GMAT questions as well as the many different tiers of difficulty for each of the question types.

-The Official Guide to the GMAT Review 2018 Bundle 2nd Edition
+The Official Guide to the GMAT Review 2019